 Ms. Ruth F. Cox was sworn-in as the U.S. General Services Administration’s (GSA) ninth Pacific Rim Regional Administrator on August 1, 2011 and was recently appointed at GSA’s Senior Sustainability Officer and Senior Official for Executive Order 13423, "Strengthening Federal Environmental, Energy and Transportation Management".

-In her role as chief executive of the Region, Ms. Cox heads a workforce of nearly 1,000 associates across California, Nevada, Arizona and Hawaii, as well as in Japan, South Korea and the U.S. territories of Guam and Saipan.
+In her role as chief executive of the Region, Ms. Cox heads a workforce of nearly 1,000 associates across California, Nevada, Arizona and Hawaii, as well as in Japan, South Korea and the U.S. territories of Guam and the Commonwealth of the Northern Mariana Islands.
 Headquartered in San Francisco, California, GSA’s Pacific Rim Region has an annual operating budget of almost $1 billion.
 Its 36 million square foot real estate portfolio, which houses over 100,000 federal employees and GSA associates, includes 178 government-owned buildings and leased space in 947 commercial buildings.
 Additionally, her responsibility includes the supply of goods, services, telecommunications and information technology to all federal agencies within her region with a value of more than $1billion annually.

 As the Senior Sustainability Officer, Ms. Cox is responsible for ensuring the President’s sustainability policies are firmly and consistently manifest in day-to-day operations across GSA, and in particular those of the Public Building Service and the Federal Acquisition Service.
 This includes programs for energy and water efficiency, clean power generation, lowering fossil fuel consumption in the GSA fleet, greening the supply chain, diverting waste and transforming Federal workspaces to shrink the Federal footprint.
 These efforts mitigate climate change by lowering green house gas emissions, and create jobs in the sustainability market sector for American engineered, American manufactured and domestically fueled products and locally delivered services.
 She leads GSA’s Strategic Sustainability Advisory Group, working closely with the White House Council on Environmental Quality and the Office of Management and Budget on the agency’s Strategic Sustainability Performance Plan and annual Sustainability Score Card, and to support our customer agencies in meeting their sustainability goals.